I Ching MCP Server by RoxyAPI

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Receive a random I-Ching hexagram with full interpretation,' using a specific verb and resource.
-It distinguishes itself from siblings like 'get_iching_hexagrams' and 'get_iching_hexagrams_lookup' by emphasizing randomness.
+The description clearly states 'Receive a random I-Ching hexagram with full interpretation', using a specific verb and resource.
+It distinguishes itself from sibling tools like lookup or cast by emphasizing randomness, which is the core unique feature.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.